ikshitapuri/graphite-changelog-generator/README.md

 ## Thought Process

-I wanted to add a visual element to the changelog so it is easy to glance over it and understand the important changes.
-So, I decided to add the tags to each bullet point.
-I feel it adds a bit more information and sometimes developers may forget to add fix, feature, refactor in their commit messages.
-This helps users to easily recognize the specific catgories.
-I also wanted to add github signin so that I don't have to paste the commit messages and I could automatically pull all commit messages from a specific branch.
+I wanted to add a visual element to the changelog so it is easy to glance over and understand the important changes.
+So, I decided to add the tags to each bullet point (fix, feature, refactor).
+I feel it adds a bit more information and helps users to easily recognize the specific categories and what is relevant in the entry.

+To streamline the workflow, I wanted to integrate GitHub sign-in.
+This would allow me to automatically pull commit messages from a selected branch, instead of manually pasting them in.
+This would make changelog generation faster and more reliable.

 ## Features